hungdv136/rx.flux/README.md

 ## Support Offline

 If you want to cache your data to support offline mode, you should create a new class that inherits from this protocol.
+Then attach it into the store.
+Otherwise, everything is still working without supporting offline storage.

 ```swift
 public protocol Persistence {